rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 ### `forEach()`

 A looping construct is available.
 As expected, calling `forEach()` on an infinite stream does not terminate.
 Since there is no return value, it is not a reduction.

 Before you use it, consider if another approach would be better.
 Developers who learned to write loops first tend to use them for everything.
 For example, a loop with an `if` statement should be a filter instead.

 The method signature is the following:

 `void forEach(Consumer<? super T> action)`

 Notice that this is the only terminal operation with a return type of void.
 If you want something to happen, you have to make it happen in the loop.
 Here’s one way to print the elements in the stream.
-There are other ways, which we cover later in the chapter.

 ````
 Stream<String> s = Stream.of("Monkey", "Gorilla", "Bonobo");